chrisgorgo/alleninf/README.md

                             pca - use first principal component.
       --mask MASK           Explicit mask for the analysis in the form of a 3D NIFTI file (.nii or .nii.gz) in the same space and dimensionality as the stat_map.
-If not used an implicit mask (non zero and non NaN voxels) will be used.
+If not specified an implicit mask (non zero and non NaN voxels) will be used.
-      --radius RADIUS       Radius in mm of of the sphere used to average statistical values at the location of each probe.(default: 4mm).
+      --radius RADIUS       Radius in mm of of the sphere used to average statistical values at the location of each probe (default: 4mm).

 Example